WatsonIoT-Ecosystem/iot_enocean/README.md

 ## Steps to build Watson IoT–EnOcean Gateway client

 ### Downloading the source code
-* Clone the Watson IoT–EnOcean gateway repository using command *git clone https://github.com/WatsonIoT-Ecosystem/iot_enocean.git iot-enocean*
+* Clone the Watson IoT–EnOcean gateway repository using command **git clone https://github.com/WatsonIoT-Ecosystem/iot_enocean.git iot-enocean**
-`    ` This will create a directory *iot-enocean* in your current directory containing all the source code needed for building the gateway.
+`   -` This will create a directory *iot-enocean* in your current directory containing all the source code needed for building the gateway.
 * Change to directory *iot-enocean* and run the script *getiotfc.sh*
-`    ` This will create a directory *gtw* in your parent directory.
+`   -` This will create a directory *gtw* in your parent directory and clone the Watson IoT Embedded 'C' client repository into it.
 **`Note:`** It is important that directory *gtw* is created in the same directory as *iot-enocean*

 ### Building the Watson IoT Embedded 'C' client library